jgraph/www.diagrams.net-source/_posts/2021-02-03-data-governance-lockdown.md

 1. Select _Extras > Configuration_ to customise diagrams.net.
 <br /><img src="/assets/img/blog/extras-configuration-menu.png" style="width=100%;max-width:300px;height:auto;" alt="Access the diagrams.net configuration via Extras > Configuration">
 2. Add the following [JSON (JavaScript Object Notation)](http://www.json.org/) string: ``"dataGovernance": "EU"`` or ``"dataGovernance": "US"``.
-3. To restrict data transmission to between your browser and your storage location, add the following JSON strong: ``"lockdown": true"``.
-Note the dataGovernance value is ignored with lockdown set true.
+3. To restrict data transmission to between your browser and your storage location, add the following JSON string: ``"lockdown": true"``.
+Note the dataGovernance value is ignored with lockdown set to true.
 <br /><img src="/assets/img/blog/edit-configuration-data-governance-lockdown.png" style="width=100%;max-width:300px;height:auto;" alt="Set which diagrams.net server region to use and restrict data transmission to between browser and storage location only in the editor configuration JSON code">
 4. Click _Apply_ to save your changes, and then reload the diagrams.net editor (refresh the browser page).